tanikush/alert-intelligence/README.md

 **Setup:**

-1. Generate a random key (don't hand-write one - it needs to be unguessable to actually adds security):
+1. Generate a random keys (don't hand-write one - it needs to be unguessable to actually adds security):
    ```bash
    python -c "import secrets; print(secrets.token_hex(32))"